maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

    above.

-   This function will start reading the input from whatever position the input file was, without attempting to seek first.
+   This function will start reading the input from whatever position the input file was in, without attempting to seek first.
 If an error occurs, the file position will be left indeterminate.
 On success, the file position will be at EOF, unless ``JSON_DISABLE_EOF_CHECK`` flag was used.
 In this case, the file position will be at the first